bvandewe/mock-and-roll/README.md

 - **Response Analysis**: Group responses by HTTP status code with counts and percentages
 - **Request Correlation**: Match requests with their corresponding responses using correlation IDs
 - **Time Filtering**: Search logs from specific time periods using flexible time formats
+- **Multi-file Search**: Search across all logs for a configuration or all available logs
 - **Auto-detection**: Automatically finds the server and log file if port not specified
 - **Smart Matching**: Uses partial path matching (e.g., `/api` matches `/api/users/123`)
 - **Log File Recovery**: Automatically finds correct log files even if server state is inconsistent
+- **Timestamp-based Naming**: Log files use predictable timestamp prefixes for easy identification

 **Troubleshooting:**
 If the search command reports "Log file not found", it will automatically: